+- Create an address for a new property

+- Name a new road

+- Change the name or number of a property

+- Change the name of a road

-- 1.8 Developers or property owners are encouraged to propose their own preferred names for consideration; however any suggestion for a road name should - have some historical or other connection with the area wherever possible.
-More than one suggestion for a new name is normally required in case the preferred option fails to meet the criteria outlined in this policy. - 1.9 Where street names or previous numbers have been established without reference to the authority, the council has the powers to issue
+- 1.4 Developers or property owners are encouraged to propose their own preferred names for consideration.
+Suggestions for a new road name should have some historical or other connection with the area wherever possible.

-- a Renaming or Renumbering Order, under section 64 of the Town Improvement Clauses Act 1847 and Section 10(4) of the County of Kent Act 1981. - 1.10 The required application form is available from the council's website or in hard copy if required.
+- 1.5 Where street names or previous numbers have been established without reference to the authority, the district council has the powers to issue a Renaming or Renumbering Order, under section 64 of the Town Improvement Clauses Act 1847 and Section 10(4) of the County of Kent Act 1981.

+- 1.6 The required application form is available from the district council's website or in hard copy if required.
 Street Naming and Numbering is a chargeable service.
-Fees are available on the Council website www.folkestone-hythe.gov.uk.; www.shepway.gov.uk or by contacting Street Naming and Numbering on 01303 853355.
+Fees are available on the district council website, www.folkestone-hythe.gov.uk.

-2. Naming Streets
+Naming Streets